-From this, we can understand that experience plays a significant role in the individual and collective learning process in the summer school and the Collaboratory.
-The experience on both levels, at the intra- and intersubjective level, play out as important material for reflection, but the success of the groups cooperation and learning is not guaranteed simply by inviting them to the summer school, it also requires skillful facilitation from the LiFT staff to provide for a type of environment that give the learning it's desired effect.
-From this reflection, it also might become clear that the participants not only learn the practical skills of designing and facilitating a Collaboratory, but are exposed for possibilities to develop both their inner capacities and awareness, which in its core may build the foundations for integral leadership.
+From this, we can understand that experience played a significant role in the individual and collective learning process in the summer school and the Collaboratory.
+The experience on both levels, at the intra- and intersubjective level, offer important material for reflection, but the success of the group's cooperation and learning is not guaranteed simply by inviting them to the summer school.
+It also requires skillful facilitation from the LiFT staff to provide for a type of environment that gives the learning it's desired direction and effect.
+From this reflection, it also might become clear that the participants not only learn the practical skills of designing and facilitating a Collaboratory, but are also exposed to possibilities for developing their inner skills and awareness, which, together, are crucial foundations for integral leadership.